Jimmy Rees

-James Rees (born 15 July 1987) is an Australian comedian.
+James Rees (born 15 July 1987), known professionally as Jimmy Rees, is an Australian comedian.
 He is best known for playing the role of Jimmy Giggle on ABC Kids' flagship program Giggle and Hoot from 2009 to 2020.

 Personal life

 Rees was born and grew up in Melbourne, Victoria and moved to the Central Coast of New South Wales, at age 22, to star as "Jimmy Giggle" in the ABC children's programme Giggle and Hoot (filmed in the ABC's Ultimo studios).

 Rees married his long-term partner Tori in 2013 and they have three sons named Lenny, Mack and Vinny.
 After Rees finished up with Giggle and Hoot, they moved from the Central Coast, New South Wales to the Mornington Peninsula in Victoria.

 Career

 Rees was the host of the Australian ABC children's program Giggle and Hoot from 2009 to 2020.
 In the program, Jimmy Giggle (Rees) is shown to enjoy mending objects, although he relies on a "problematic magic button" that never works.
 He is portrayed as having a brilliant talent in creating new things out of regular items.
 He also plays several musical instruments in the program, including the ukulele, double bass, baritone saxophone, piano and guitar.
 It was reported that Rees beat 5,000 other actors to win the role, and moved to the Central Coast from his home town in Victoria for the role.

 Rees competed in the sixteenth season of the Australian version of Network 10's Dancing with the Stars in 2019, where he was partnered with Alexandra Vladimirov.
 Rees made it to the top 5 of the contest but withdrew from the competition when one of his infant twin sons Mack suffered complications during a routine medical procedure.
 During the Dancing with the Stars competition Rees scored best dancer in his renditions of the foxtrot and salsa performed to George Ezra's "Hold My Girl" and Pitbull's "I Know You Want Me (Calle Ocho)", respectively, and won the second week of the competition with his rendition of the Jive performed to Queen's "Don't Stop Me Now".
 Rees was also a member of the winning team "La La Land" of the group dance with fellow competitors Courtney Act, Jett Kenny and Michelle Bridges.